 I discovered that even though those weight loss strategies worked for me within 30 days, they were not sustainable.

-I couldn’t keep my weight down longer than 30 days.
+I couldn’t keep my bodyweight down longer than 30 days.

-And if what you’re doing isn’t sustainable, you won’t successfully lose weight.
+And if what you’re doing isn’t sustainable, you won’t successfully get your weight down.

 In this article, I’ll share with you 3 proven methods you can adopt to lose weight and keep it off for good.
 But first, what is weight loss?